-RST 295 Advanced Special Topics in Religious Studies\\\ variable 1-4 cr. hrs.
-Prerequisite: Consent of department
+RST 295 Advanced Special Topics in Religious Studies.....variable 1-4 cr. hrs.

 Deals with current topics in religious studies not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.